esl-epfl/x-heep/docs/source/Peripherals/SPI.md

 :depth: 4
 ```

+There are three instances of the _SPI Host IP_ in the X-HEEP platform.
+These will
+be defined throughout the documentation as:

+- SPI Host 1
+- SPI Host 2
+- SPI Flash

-## Getting Started
+## Preliminary Definitions

+### Transaction

+A transaction is defined by one or multiple command segments.

+### Command Segment

+A command segment is a single instruction provided to the _SPI Host IP_ specifying
+speed, direction and two additional parameters that will be discussed later in this
+documentation.

+### SPI Host

+SPI Host refers to the particular hardware device for which this SDK and HAL have
+been developed.

+SPI Host, SPI Host IP and SPI Host device are used indistinctively throughout this
+documentation.

+### TX and RX

+TX refers to transmition related data or operations.

+RX refers to reception related data or operations.

+### Slave and Target

+_Slave_ and _target_ are used indistinctively, and mean the SPI device that
+responds to the SPI Host.

+### Word

+A word, when used as a unit of digital information, will always refer to 32 bits
+throughout the entire documentation.

+## SDK and HAL Usage

 ### SDK

-#### Initialization

-The most important structure of the SDK is `spi_t`, which holds all the necessary information to identify
+The most important structure of the SDK is `spi_t`, which holds all the necessary
-an external SPI device.
-It specifies which _SPI Host IP_ hardware to use and contains
+information to communicate with an external SPI device.
+It specifies which _SPI Host IP_
-all the data related to the external SPI slave.
+to use and contains all the data related to the external SPI slave.

 ```c
 typedef struct {